ghostbuster91/sttp-openapi-generator/README.md

 ## Goals of the project

-- generate code which feels like native
+- generate idiomatic scala code
 - support popular json libararies from scala ecosystem
 - support only sttp but do it well
 - [proper integration with sbt and other build tools](#sbt-plugin)